Find Trade Colleges

 • Pharmacy Laboratory Technician

 In the United States, there were 402,500 jobs for Pharmacy Technician in 2016.
 New jobs are being produced at a rate of 11.8% which is above the national average.
 The Bureau of Labor Statistics predicts 47,600 new jobs for Pharmacy Technician by 2026.
-Due to new job openings and attrition, there will be an average of 37,500 job openings in this field each year.
+The BLS estimates 37,500 yearly job openings in this field.

 undefined